A-Z guide to waste

 Perspex - Please contact the Sustainability team to find out how to recycle large amounts of perspex.

 Plastic - Please contact the Sustainability team to find out how to recycle large amounts of plastic waste.

 Plastic bags - Please use the mixed recycling bins.

 Plastic bottles - Please use the mixed recycling bins.

 Printer cartridges - Consumables from print devices that are part of the UoN Print Service [UoN access only] are collected regularly by the Print Service Team to be remanufactured or recycled by Xerox.
-Ink / toner cartridges from obsolete printers can be left alongside the Xerox consumables to be collected by the Print Service team.
+Ink/toner cartridges from obsolete printers can be left alongside the Xerox consumables to be collected by the Print Service team.

 Ring binders - Please use the mixed recycling bins.

-Tetrapacks - Please use the mixed recycling bins.
+Tetrapacks - Please use general waste bins.

-Textiles - See Clothes and textiles.
+Textiles - See Clothes.